dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/crud.md

 ### Read enrollments

-To display a student's enrollment data on the page, the enrollement data needs to be read.
+To display a student's enrollment data on the page, the enrollment data needs to be read.
 The scaffolded code in *Pages/Students/Details.cshtml.cs* reads only the Student data, without the Enrollment data:

 [!code-csharp[Main](intro/samples/cu30snapshots/2-crud/Pages/Students/Details1.cshtml.cs?name=snippet_OnGetAsync&highlight=8)]